deislabs/bindle/docs/webassembly.md

 3. Fetch the parcels
 4. Start the runtime and load the parcel
     - The `libalmanac.wasm` parcel is annotated with a label that says its `type` is `library`.
 So sg1 will assume that `libalmanac.wasm` is not the entry point
-    - The `weather.wasm` does not declare a type, so it is considered an entry point by default
+    - The `weather.wasm` does not declare a type, so it is considered an entrypoint by default
 5. Run the program to completion
     - The runtime will load both modules, each into its own isolated environment.
     - Because `weather.wasm` is marked as an entry point, it will be directly invoked (e.g. its `_start()` or `main()` will be called)